dbmi-pitt/NER-pddi-table-parsing/README.txt

 3) Copy the results to scripts/setIDS.txt and remove any quotes

 4) remove all text files from scripts/outfiles/
+   If there is no folder outfiles, then create one for holding outputs

 5) In the scripts folder, run retrieveSPLSquery.py